 Lowell Regional Water Utility Executive Director Daniel Lahiff admitted to violating G.L. c.268A, by using public resources, including public equipment and the time and services of public employees, for personal purposes.

 - The former superintendent violated section 23(b)(3) by borrowing money from two employees subject to his official authority.
 He again violated section 23(b)(3) when he recommended that the school committee grant a sabbatical to one of the employees to whom he was indebted..

 - The Ethics Commission approved a Disposition Agreement on December 18, 2009, in which Norfolk County Sheriff's Office Correction Officer Brian Laumann ("Laumann") admitted to violating Sections 23(b)(2) and 23(b)(3) of G.L. c.
 268A, the conflict of interest law.
 Laumann agreed to pay a $6,000 civil penalty.

 - Southbridge Housing Authority ("SHA") Executive Director June Lemire admitted violating the conflict law by recommending that her boyfriend, George DiBonaventura, be hired as part-time clerk of the works for a SHA renovations project.

-- Middlesex Sheriff's Office corrections officer assigned to the Billerica House of Corrections, Captain Eril Ligonde admitted to violating G.L. c.
-268A, by using public resources in connection with a political fundraiser.
+- Middlesex Sheriff's Department Corrections Officer Captain Eril Ligonde admitted to violating section 23 by using public resources in connection with a political fundraiser for the Sheriff.

 - Commission dismissed adjudicatory matter involving Brockton Police Lieutenant and Plymouth County Correctional Facility Director of Security Charles Lincoln and determined that his calling in sick to one public job to work at the other public job did not amount to a use of one's official position.